sandy98/node-simple-router/README.md

 -   *contentType*

-    Mimetype of the fileData, as sent by the browser.
+    Mimetype of fileData, as sent by the browser.
 Things like 'text/plain', 'image/jpeg', etc